embark/c16-Assembler/README.md

     brz r4, label
 ```

-Requires ghc to make (on CS lab machines)
+Requires ghc to make (already on CS lab machines)

 To build:
 ```